richardktran/lsm-tree-go-my-way/README.md

 - [x] Handle `Read` operation
 - [x] Handle `Delete` operation
 - [ ] Handle the case when read the key that is flushing to SSTable
-- [ ] Handle the case when server is crashed during flushing to SSTable
 - [ ] Enhance `WAL` written by channel to avoid blocking the main thread,
 - [ ] Avoid overhead when open and close the WAL file for each write or read
 - [ ] Implement `Compaction` to merge multiple SSTables into one SSTable